Alaska business insurance

 There are two types of insurance coverage every business in Alaska is required to have, and several that are recommended.
 Here we’ll go into how you can protect your business.

 Known as the Last Frontier, Alaska is a land of vast expanses of wilderness peppered with communities of hard-working people.
 It takes a special kind of determination to make it in Alaska, which is likely why so many entrepreneurs thrive there.
 And just as a long trek through Denali requires thoughtful preparation, starting a business the right way means doing your due diligence.
-A key first step is learning what kind of business insurance you need.
+A key first step is learning what kind of small business insurance you need.

 In Alaska, you’re required (with a few exceptions) to have workers’ compensation insurance if you have at least one employee.1 Workers’ compensation insurance exists to safeguard employees from financial impact related to injuries or illnesses sustained on the job.
 As a business owner, it also protects you from liability related to employee injuries.
 Workers’ compensation covers expenses and lost wages caused by the following: